bangbangcon/bangbangcon.github.io/speakers.md

 **Little Printing for everyone!!1**

 Do you remember the Little Printer?
-It was an internet-connected, super cute thermal printer; which printed you your calendar and news headlines in the morning; you could even message your friends if they also had one.
+It was an internet-connected, super cute thermal printer, which printed you your calendar and news headlines in the morning; you could even message your friends if they also had one.
 It was a commercial flop and the servers were shut down in 2015, but that's only the start of our story.
 Today, with a little work, you too have your own Little Printer — and now you can use any thermal printer for it (some assembly required).

 **Tamás** is a generalist working in DevOps and Infrastructure lately, automating all the things.
 He's really into writing lately and loves the world's most pointless drink, a decaf iced latte.